gggfred/dcca-cc-thermal-cabinet/README.md

 Next, install the different instances.
 Let's follow the next instructions:

 ## 1. Install Server
 For this part, you must install some packages in your server, after this copy the files from `server` folder in your server machine, at your prefered platform.
 Then, you need to configure the server.
-Next are the instructions:
+Here you can find the instructions:

 ### 1.1 Updating and installing packages
 ```
-$ sudo apt update
+sudo apt update
-$ sudo apt install python3-venv nginx
+sudo apt install python3-venv nginx
 ```

 ### 1.2 Copy files to your server